thunderbird/developer-docs/add-ons/add-on-policies/add-ons-blocking-process.md

 ### Requesting a Block

 If you have encountered an add-on that you believe meets the criteria for being blocked, you may [request a block](http://bugzilla.mozilla.org/form.blocklist) **\[todo: update link\]**.
-Note that developers cannot request a block of their own add-ons [Remark my Dirk: Why?]
+Note that developers cannot request a block of their own add-ons [Remark by Dirk: Why?]

 ### Blocking Other Types of Third Party Software